AboutObjectsTraining/Codex/README.md

 ## Overview
 A framework and example app that demonstrates the following:

-* Leveraging a Core Data model to configure metadata for marshaling data from web services
-* Working with Key-Value Coding (KVC) to support encoding and decoding of objects in JSON and/or plist format
+* Using Key-Value Coding (KVC) and value transformers (subclasses of `NSValueTransformer`) to support encoding and decoding of model objects from data stored in JSON and/or plist format
+* Leveraging a Core Data model to configure metadata needed during data marshaling to specify such things as:
+  - Attribute names and types
+  - Relationship names and types
+  - Inverse relationships
+  - External key paths
+  - Value transformers

 ## Screenshots